YoinkBird/cyclesafe/report/report.md

 <!-- @FUTUREWORK:  -->
-#### segmentation_models:
+#### segmentation_models
 Technique: Multiple models operating on Segmented Dataset
 Assumption: #@TODO:notsure# output of different models with more/less features is statistically significant @citationNeeded
 Test Design: xval, roc score, etc; need to test the combined score.
 Build Model: determine avail feats, choose model according to avail feats, resulting in more/less accurate score.
 Caveat: This is not stacking, it is dataset segmentation, i.e. choosing the most appropriate model for the dataset prediction.

-Purpose: real-world sometimes has missing data. naive approach is to create model with "lowest common denominator" of missing data, as in the interpretable_model\*, but the resulting model lacks features unique to each route.
+Purpose: real-world sometimes has missing data. naive approach is to create model with "lowest common denominator" of missing data, as in the Feature Reduction Model\*, but the resulting model lacks features unique to each route.
 Better approach is to create multiple models based on anticipated data availability, i.e. one model based on a "common denominator" dataset, one model based on "common dataset" + "feature set A", one model based on "common dataset" + "feature set B", etc. This allows the most optimal model to be used based on the data available, providing a more accurate score based on increased availability of data.
 In general, training models on different slices of the dataset is referred to as segmentation. @citationNeeded
 (e.g. lighting condition, weather is always available, but can be assumed to be identical or indistinguishable for any route.
 E.g. user can only input conditions at start, would require advanced knowledge to know whether lighting conditions will change further along in the route )

 #### Analysis Evaluation